 Do you know if you are saving enough for retirement?
 Most people don’t have a clue.
 And when they ask me, “How much money do I need to retire,” they don’t like my answer.

 According to an ING survey, a third of the people over 55 think they need to save $250,000 in order to retire.
 Another third thinks they need $1 million.
 Most of the rest don’t know how much they need or when they should retire.
 By the time you finish reading this and doing the exercises, the good news is, you’ll know.

 Let’s get started:

 1. Get a personal budget plan by knowing what you spend.

 Notice I didn’t say that you should monitor your expenses.
-You need to know what you spend and there’s a huge difference between the two.
+You need to know what you will spend in retirement and there’s a huge difference between the two.

 When I ask folks to tell me how much they spend, they often list their expenses.
 Unfortunately, most people spend about 30% more than they think they do.